The strong dual of a normed space #

 Instances For

-If one controls the norm of every f x
+If one controls the norm of every f x, then one controls the norm of x.

 The inclusion of a normed space in its double strong dual is an isometry onto its image.